The Carbon Monoxide and Gas Safety Society

 A levy on the gas suppliers was recommended in 2000 by the Health and Safety Commission to pay for raising awareness and for research.

 In 2000 the HSC also recommended that the gas emergency service carry and use equipment to test gas appliances for CO.

 These sensible suggestions were recommended after an exhaustive gas safety review and with the support of the majority of the stakeholders.
 Yet neither Government nor industry has implemented these excellent recommendations.
 Why not?
 If a levy does not appeal why not use taxpayer’s money to pay for such warnings as it would save the country money as well as lives?

 The Cabinet Office has a duty to put out warning films but despite a letter sent by Holiday Travel Watch in 2012, followed up by a personal visit by Stephanie Trotter and Frank Brehany and the promise of a response, none has been forthcoming.

 We are also lobbying for a change that that landlords be licensed, and/or landlords’ gas safety checks and certificates require that the appliances is serviced or at least a record of the combustion gas is measured, given to the tenant and kept.
-Pimlico Plumbers supports us in this and British Gas does not undertake gas safety checks without a full service agreement which we applaud.
+We have support for this from Pimlico Plumbers; Dominic Rodgers Trust; Katie Haines Memorial Trust; Frank Brehany, Consumer Campaigner; National Landlords’ Association; the Gas Industry Safety Group; Gas Safety Trust; All Party Parliamentary Carbon Monoxide Group (APPCOG) and Institute of Gas Engineers & Managers (IGEM).
+Please note that British Gas does not undertake gas safety checks without a full service agreement which we applaud.